 - a.
-Analysing - i. how the European Council has evolved over several decades, both in legal words like in the real world - ii. how it exercises power inside the EU institutional architecture and - iii. how power is distributed within this club of European leaders - b.
-Assessing strong and weak features of - i. its performance in several central areas of public policies and - ii. its procedures and patterns of getting to consensual agreements and/or to decide by - iii. limits of qualified majority voting (QMV) - c.
-Advising - i. how the performance (efficiency and effectiveness) as well as - ii. democratic legitimacy of these institutions could be improved - d.
-Acting: Learning professional skills - I. Simulating a summit - II.
-Preparing policy papers like a draft conclusion
+Analysing - i. how the European Council as the key institution of the EU -System has evolved over its fifty years, both in legal words like in the real world - ii. how it exercises power inside the EU institutional architecture and - iii. how power is distributed within this club of European leaders - b.
+Assessing strong and weak features of - i. its performance in several central areas of public policies- e.g. economic and foreign policy governance - ii. its role as crisis manager managing -especially in dealing with the global climate challenges the migration waves, the COVID-19 pandemic and the Ukraine war - iii. its procedures and patterns of getting to consensual agreements and/or to decide by - iv. limits of qualified majority voting (QMV) - c.
+Advising - i. how the performance (efficiency and effectiveness) of its work as well as democratic legitimacy of this institution could be improved - d.
+Acting: Learning professional skills